Biography of Robert Adam

 Edinburgh University.
 (Never graduated due to illness and the upheavals of the ’45 Jacobite Rebellion.
-(See also Charles Edward Stewart “Bonnie Prince Charlie”.)
+(See also Charles Edward Stewart “Bonnie Prince Charlie”)

-Chronology/Biography of Robert Adam:
+Timeline of Robert Adam:

-1792: Leases for the construction of Adam’s designs for the eastern and southern sides of Fitroy Square in London were granted and the buildings would be finished after his death by his brothers James and William.
+1792: Leases for the construction of Adam’s designs for the eastern and southern sides of Fitroy Square in London are granted and the buildings would be finished after his death by his brothers James and William.
 The best examples of his exterior work still in existence are Admiralty Arch in London and Bowood House.